KambizKalhor/alphafold_openfold_foldx/README.md

 ### Contributions
 This project is open source and welcomes contributions from the community!
-If you'd like to contribute:
+If you'd like to contribute. thanks to CARC support team espcially Tomek Osinski  for setting up alphfold.

 ### License
 This project is open source and available under the MIT License.
 Feel free to use, modify, and distribute the code.